BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Virtue = chastity

-Perdita is an obese woman with grayish skin, white bone of the top of her left foot showing, lines of worry on her face, and matted black hair.
-She is tattooed with intricate red lines, has scars and fresh blood-beading cuts all over body, and irregularly-shaped teeth.
+Perdita is depicted as an obese woman with grayish skin, white bone of the top of her left foot showing, lines of worry on her face, and matted black hair.
+She is tattooed with intricate red lines, which overlap scars and fresh blood-beading cuts all over body.
+Her irregularly-shaped teeth make any rare smile seem sinister and crooked.
 She smells of sweat, decay, slightly of blood and tears.

-She is always naked in front of a set of cracked mirrors - she is usually squatting with large moon rats around her.
+She is often is found naked, except for a grey thread-bare cardigan, in front of a set of cracked mirrors - she is usually squatting with large moon rats around her.
 She studies her features for hours, and barely facing those she envies.
 Perdita has a habit of carving her flesh with a hooked Oōruritē ring that she wears.

-Perdita’s sigil is an Oōruritē ring with a hook that she is always wearing.
-On the occasions she visits her realm, The Gray Realm, she stays with the moon rats Perdita rarely speaks, is very cynical, and always looks gloomy.
-When Gloom does speak, she sounds intelligent, factual and bluntly honest.
+Perdita’s sigil is an Oōruritē ring with a hook, that she is always wearing.
+On the occasions she visits her own realm, The Gray Realm, she stays with the moon rats.
+When does Perdita speak to anyone, is very rare, highly cynical, intelligent, and Bluntly honest.
+She always looks gloomy - hence her nickname Gloom.

 Perdita as a name means "lost," "ruin," or "decay".
 Generally, Perdita's nature gives and receives a feeling of distrust.
-Her cold, distant manner keeps the other Enduring Ones at a distance, including her twin Crave - except for Mania, who endeavours to share previous moments with Perdita.
-Often, Despair took the brunt of Acosador's cruel words and nasty teasing.
+Her cold, distant manner keeps the other Enduring Ones at a distance, including her twin Crave - except for Mania, who endeavours to create and share previous moments with Perdita.

 MANIA

-CURRENT NAMES = Mania; Soveh; Sovaz; Sultana Amoort; Delirium;
+CURRENT NAMES = Mania; Soveh; Sovaz; Hysteria; Sultana Amoort; Delirium;

 Pronouns = she/her